makerdao/community/governance/polls/Raise the ESM threshold and increase the Governance Delay to 4 days  - October 25, 2021.md

 start_date: 2021-10-25T16:00:00
 end_date: 2021-10-28T16:00:00
 ---
-# Poll: Raise the ESM thereshold and increase the Governance Delay to 4 days - October 25, 2021
+# Poll: Raise the ESM threshold and increase the Governance Delay - October 25, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, October 25 at 16:00 UTC.